 Access my Online Course?

-Instructions for logging into Flashline or Blackboard:
+Instructions for logging into Flashline (Blackboard or Canvas):

 - If you are new to Kent State and have never logged into Flashline